 Interestingly, although belonging to any religious grouping was associated with significantly higher levels of stress than belonging to none, Muslim respondents reported the highest levels of stress compared with participants from other religions, with 62% reporting substantial stress.
 As in previous terrorist attacks, respondents from ethnic minorities also experienced significantly worse emotional effects than white respondents.
 This increased prevalence of distress is not readily explainable by any pre-existing vulnerability among these groups as there is little evidence that ethnic minorities in the UK have consistently higher rates of minor mental disorder.
 Whether these results partly reflect a response bias, with Muslim respondents attempting to maintain a distinction between themselves and the bombers, is unknown.
-Many of the other demographic predictors of stress that we identified have been reported previously, with women, Is a stress that we identified have been reported previously, with women, Is a stress of the stress of lower incomes and younger adults all reporting greater stress.
+Many of the other demographic predictors of stress that we identified have been reported previously, with women, Is a those on lower incomes and younger adults all reporting greater stress.